Overseas doctors hoping to register with the GMC & find a job in the NHS will have to pass an English language test.

 For regular news and updates, follow IMG Connect on social media using the links below:

-Once you have accepted your new role, you’ll be supported by one of our dedicated relocation executives, who will guide you through the process, including:
+Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you through all the way to starting to your new role including:

-An NHS teaching hospital in Kent is looking for a Consultant in Clinical Oncology with an interest in urology.
-The Oncology department comprises a team of over 40 Clinical and Medical Oncology consultants and is supported by a large team of middle-grade doctors, fellows, and trainees.
+An NHS hospital in South East England is looking for a Consultant in Clinical Oncology with an interest in Upper and Lower GI cancers.
+The Oncology department comprises a team of four Clinical Oncologists and a Consultant Radiographer, supported by a large team of middle-grade doctors.
+This Clinical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist Registration, GMC Specialist Register, CCT, or CESR are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.